ft-interactive/g-axis/README.md

 * ,b>.logScale()</b> for when a log scale is needed.

 ## Getting started
-Add the following code to your index.js to append a default y-axis to the current frame object (grey here but is not normally visible)
+Add the following code to your index.js to append a default y-axis to the current frame object (grey here but not normally visible)

 ```
 const yAxis = gAxis.yLinear()